 Flavorful Black Bean Vegetable Fajitas (Fajita Tacos)

-With a combination of Mexican spiced bell peppers, onion, and black beans, these mouth-watering vegetable fajita tacos are so packed with color, flavor (caramelized, smoky, spicy, and savory), and pure belly satisfaction to impress the entire family (yes, even the meat eaters!).
+With a combination of spiced bell peppers, onion, and black beans, these mouth-watering vegetable fajita tacos are so packed with color, flavor (caramelized, smoky, spicy, and savory), and pure belly satisfaction to impress the entire family (yes, even the meat eaters!).

 These vegan fajitas are so simple to make, too.
 Just slice the veggies, saute or grill them with the seasoning, and assemble them alone or keep reading for all my favorite topping options (perfect for allowing everyone to customize their final veggie tacos).
 Either way, get these veggie fajitas from the kitchen to table in under 30 minutes, with just a handful of ingredients.